vchaffraix/sonicmage/README.md

 SonicMage started as an experimental project that I used to learn the JUCE framework and audio programming in general.

 It can be seen as an additive synthesizer the matches the pitch of the partials to the color of the pixels under the scanning line.
 Blue pixels create high pitches while red pixels create low pitches.
+The brightness of the pixel defines the volume of the corresponding partial.

 ### Built With
 * [JUCE](https://juce.com/)